 Spencer Art Reference Library Hours

 Visitors to the library may also use the library’s online catalog to search the digital subscription resources.
 These resources include information from art encyclopedias, historic newspapers, full-text and indexed access to articles as well as art prices from art sales databases.
+Free digital publications from U.S. museums are also accessible.
 Digital resources are searchable from any of the public computer stations available in the library reading room.
-Free Wi-Fi access is available for library visitors.

 Located on the second floor of the Bloch Building the Spencer Art Reference Library was designed by award-winning architect Steven Holl.
 The Library Reading Room is free and open to the public.
 It features a browsing collection of 4,000 of the most frequently consulted reference works and publications; including catalogs of the Museum’s exhibitions dating back to 1933, a browsing collection of 250 select journals and magazines, newspapers, and current auction sales catalogs.
 All other materials are kept in closed stacks which library staff can retrieve upon request.